 The Trotternish Peninsula

 Trotternish is the most northerly peninsula and enjoys Skye’s most striking and dramatic landscapes.
 As you drive north your attention will be captured by The Storr and The Old Man of Storr, a 50m high lance of rock that sits at the foot of the cliffs.
-Head for The Quiraing for some fantastic hiking and to see the best of these ancient landscapes in this remote and stunning part of the island.

-Wales
+Wales Road Trips

 Brecon Beacons

-Undulating dramatically across the landscape, the Brecon Beacons National Park (Parc Cenedlaethol Bannau Brycheiniog) encompasses some of the most spectacular scenery in southern Wales.
-High mountain plateaus and glacial hollows rise above forested valleys, hidden waterfalls and gorgeous rural landscapes that echo to the sound of rushing waterfalls, making this a a varied and exciting Wales road trip.
+High mountain plateaus and glacial hollows rise above forested valleys, hidden waterfalls and gorgeous rural landscapes that echo to the sound of rushing waterfalls, making this a varied and exciting Wales road trip.

-The relatively short distance from London to Wales, just three hours and 40 minutes driving, makes this one of the best weekend road trips from London.
+The relatively short distance from London to Wales, just three hours and 40 minutes driving makes this one of the best weekend road trips from London.

 Highlights